esmf-org/esmf/src/addon/ESMPy/doc/api.rst

-there is the ``add_mask`` optional argument to add a mask held by the NetCDF variable indicated in optional argument, ``varname``, and the ``coord_names`` argument to specify the longitude and latitude variable names in :class:`~ESMF.api.constants.FileFormat.GRIDSPEC` file containing multiple sets of coordinates.
+there is the ``add_mask`` optional argument to add a mask held by the NetCDF variable indicated in optional argument, ``varname``, and the ``coord_names`` argument to specify the longitude and latitude variable names in a :class:`~ESMF.api.constants.FileFormat.GRIDSPEC` file containing multiple sets of coordinates.

-For :class:`~ESMF.api.constants.FileFormat.SCRIP` formated files the integer array grid_imask is used to mask out grid cells which should not participate in the regridding.
+For :class:`~ESMF.api.constants.FileFormat.SCRIP` formated files the integer array ``grid_imask`` is used to mask out grid cells which should not participate in the regridding.

 The mask generated for a :class:`~ESMF.api.grid.Grid` created from file (any format) will have 0 for the masked values and 1 for the unmasked values.